This page was updated on March 6, 2019.

 Can I designate my donation so that it does not fund abortions?

-MSF does not have a political position on abortions.
-We see the consequences of unsafe abortion as a medical issue: unsafe abortions cause suffering and death and contribute to the overall burden of ill health.
+MSF does not have a political position on abortion.
+We see the consequences of unsafe abortion as a medical issue: unwanted pregnancy and unsafe abortions cause suffering and death and contribute to the overall burden of ill health.

 Do you provide abortions in all of your programs?
 What about in countries where abortion is illegal?

-Our aim is to reduce suffering and death in places that are affected by conflict and crisis.
-If the life of the mother is threatened, the physician must come to a decision with the patient or her family.
+MSF’s aim is to reduce suffering and maternal death in places that are affected by conflict and crisis.

 Does MSF provide the morning after pill?

 Yes.
-When a girl or woman approaches MSF with the fear of being pregnant, as result of forced sex, sexual violence, failure of a contraceptive or any other reason, MSF will assess if emergency contraception is an option and provide it if it is the choice of the patient.
+When a girl or woman approaches MSF with the fear of being pregnant as a result of forced sex, sexual violence, failure of a contraceptive, or any other reason, MSF will assess if emergency contraception is an option and provide it if it is the choice of the patient.